 In China the upper part of the plant is used to treat the head, the middle part of the root helps preserve the internal organs and strengthen the body and the tips of the roots, which are considered more blood moving.
 In TCM they also fry the herb in vinegar or wine to strengthen the blood invigorating properties.
 Toasting the herb to ash enhances its ability to warm the meridians and stop bleeding.

 Angelica is also a common birthing herb used to assist delayed labor and to expel the placenta following childbirth.
-In Finland the roots are commonly used in soup and the leaves and stale tree used as medicine.
+In Finland the roots are commonly used in soup and the leaves and stale tree are used as medicine.

 White Peony Root – Bai Shao